HubbleCommand/HubbleCommand.github.io/_projects/vsc-ext-run.md

 ## Reports generator
 As this extension is getting a lot of downloads, I wanted to see how it's usage is progressing.
 The Admin pannel allows you to download basic daily download stats, so I'll work with that.

+## Parsing Excel
-It gets exported to an Excel file, so [SheetJS](https://sheetjs.com/) was a logical choice for handling the data.
+The daily reports gets exported to an Excel file, so [SheetJS](https://sheetjs.com/) was a logical choice for handling the data.

 However, the biggest issue was date parsing.
 At first, date parsing wasn't working at all, but switching CDN made it work (read the first warning [here](https://docs.sheetjs.com/docs/getting-started/installation/standalone/)).